AI & Technology

 • Higher risk of adware or bloatware bundling

-But here's the nuance: not all free keyboards are unsafe.
-Some use what's called a "freemium" model – the base version is genuinely free and private, with optional paid features.
-Free AI keyboards for iPhone that follow this model can be just as secure as paid versions for basic use.
+Consequently, That said, not every free keyboard is sketchy.
+Some use a freemium model where the base version is genuinely private, with paid features bolted on top.
+Free AI keyboards for iPhone that follow this approach can be totally fine for everyday use.

-The Federal Communications Commission (FCC) issued guidelines in 2024 recommending that users either pay for keyboards or carefully review what data free versions collect.
-Their research showed that users who spent $3-5 annually on a paid AI keyboard saved an average of $42 per year in prevented fraud and identity theft costs.
+Furthermore, The FCC issued guidelines in 2024: either pay for a keyboard or carefully review what the free version actually collects.
+Their research found that people who spent $3–5 a year on a paid AI keyboard saved around $42 per year in prevented fraud and identity theft.
+Moreover, That's a pretty good return on a $5 investment.

 What Are the Privacy Risks of Voice Typing Features?

-Voice typing features require audio processing, which typically happens on cloud servers, creating additional privacy considerations.
+Voice typing is a different beast.
+Audio processing usually happens on cloud servers — not on your device — which opens up a whole different set of privacy questions.
 A 2024 study by the Berkman Klein Center at Harvard found that voice features increase data transmission by 340% compared to text-only keyboards.
+Not a small bump.

 Voice Data Processing Flow: